Hepatitis B is irritation and swelling (inflammation) of the liver due to infection with the hepatitis B virus (HBV).

 - If any blood or other body fluid touches your skin, eyes or mouth, or open sores or cuts

-People who may be at risk of hepatitis B are those who:
+People who may be at risk for hepatitis B are those who:

 - Have unprotected sex with an infected partner